 I think it’s strange and wrong to make a tourist attraction out of what in this case was poor people living in misery, many of them spending their days begging in Sighisoara’s streets and at the train station, but apparently this tour was very popular.

-However, the reason most people go to Sighisoara wis not ”Gypsy tours”, but to visit the old part of town.
+However, the reason most people go to Sighisoara wis not ”Gypsy tours”, but to visit the old part of town and cemeteries.

 This is the town where Dracula was supposedly born.